International Shipments and Hand-carrying Equipment or Materials Abroad

 - End user

-Export classification: Export control and Harmonized Tariff classification
+Export classification: Export control and Schedule B classification

 - or

-These are determined based on technical listings in export regulations.
-Based on the export classification, an export license or license exception may be required based on ship to entity, end user or country destination.
+These are determined based on technical listings in the Commerce Control List (CCL) and the U.S. Munitions List (USML).
+Based on the export classification, an export license or license exception may be required based on receiving entity, end user, or country destination.

 Improper classification can lead to duties (taxes) or fines.
-Browse or search the complete list of HS codes at the United States International Trade Commission or the Schedule B Search Engine.
+Browse or search the complete list of Schedule B codes in the Schedule B Search Engine.

-In order to provide the most accurate classification an adequate description or part number is required.
-The HS code and export classification can also be requested from the manufacturer.
+To provide the most accurate classification an adequate description or part number is required.
+The Schedule B codes and export classification can also be requested from the manufacturer.

 How to value the items in your shipment